 I hope the post was easy to follow and can now scan the network files.

-TIP: You can also make Windows Defender scan Mapped Network Drives on Windows 10.
+TIP: You can also scan Mapped Network Drives with Windows Defender on Windows 11/10.